 Data visualization and analysis allows you to get the most out of your Big Data.
 JReport gives you easy ways to visualize the data, analyze and drill down into it, and deliver the results in different formats.
 With JReport, connecting to NoSQL databases like MongoDB that store Big Data is a snap.
-Read about how to use JReport’s native MongoDB connector to visualize and analyze data for better business insights.
+Read about how to use JReport for MongoDB reporting using the native MongoDB connector to visualize and analyze data for better business insights.

 JReport’s native MongoDB connector speaks directly with MongoDB’s Aggregation Framework API to efficiently pull in the aggregation result sets and populate its in-memory data structures.